lucasanbe/ig_post_performance/README.md

 - **Python**: For data manipulation and analysis.
 - **Pandas**: Library for data cleaning and analysis.
-- **Jupyter Notebook + VS Code**: For documenting and visualizing the analysis process.
+- **Jupyter Notebook**: For documenting and visualizing the analysis process.

 ## 📈 Analysis Structure